jsacane/Random/README.md

 # Random
-A collection of small programs to mess around with when I'm bored
+A collection of small programs, exercises, and algorithms.